 The Igloo Village is a beautiful success story.
 It started in the 1970s as one small chalet and has since evolved into a popular winter resort in Northern Finland.

 Kakslauttanen Arctic Resort is located near the remote Urho Kekkonen National Park.
 This means it is set against a stunning background of quiet wilderness.
-And the glass igloos are ideal to observe and even become part of the landscape.
+Plus, the glass igloos are ideal to observe and immerse yourself in the landscape.

 Within your own pod, you could admire the snowy trees and the stars high above.
 You may even be lucky enough to see the northern lights dancing in the sky.